diomalta/html-pdf/README.md

 # HTML to PDF (WIP)

 This project provides an easy way to convert HTML to PDF using Google Chrome.
 It is designed to be used in a Docker environment.
+It is fast because it reuses the same instance of Chrome.

 ## Prerequisites